-Chewy + Soft Ginger snapS
+Chewy + Soft Ginger Snaps

-Fortunately, my sister-in-law has a great recipe for soft Gingersnap cookies that she shared with me, and it’s become my husband’s favorite version.
+Fortunately, my sister-in-law has a great recipe for soft Gingersnap Cookies that she shared with me, and it’s become my husband’s favorite version.

-making Ginger Snap Cookies
+HOW TO MAKE Ginger Snap Cookies

-Making these gingersnaps are a cinch.
-To make them, you’ll need the following ingredients:
+Making these gingersnaps are a cinch!

 CHILL.
 Cover with plastic wrap and refrigerate for 1 hour.

 BAKE.
 Shape into 1″ balls and roll in white sugar.
 Place on an un-greased cookie sheet and bake for 8 minutes.
 Cookies will puff and then flatten.
 Cool on a wire rack.

 STICKY DOUGH.
 Scooping this dough can be a sticky venture.
 While a batch is baking, cover and place the remaining dough in the fridge to chill so it’s easier to scoop and roll.

 PUFFY COOKIES.
 These cookies puff up in the oven, then flatten.
 For a puffy cookie, add another ¼-½ cup of flour to the dough.